-DONALD EWEN CAMERON 'DR BRAINWASH' BIOGRAPHY
+DONALD EWEN CAMERON BIOGRAPHY: DOCTOR BRAINWASH

-Circa 1950, the Central Intelligence Agency began funding a fissiparous array of mind altering experiments under the umbrella “MKUltra”, a project that included remote viewing, extrasensory perception, truth serums, remote mind control, and other "emerging" technologies that today might seem fantastical, naive, or ludicrous.
+Circa 1950, the Central Intelligence Agency began funding a fissiparous array of mind altering experiments under the umbrella “MK Ultra”, a project that included remote viewing, extrasensory perception, truth serums, remote mind control, and other "emerging" technologies that today might seem fantastical, naïve, or ludicrous.

 The holy grail amongst all of these disparate fragments was the ability to "brainwash" any person of interest: to wipe away select memories, and insert ideas, beliefs, values, or actionable commands - the ability that is, to turn anyone into a soldier, assassin, or informant.